leeannehammond/seirf-phoenix-rising-hw/projects/project_1/README.md

 1. After your project has been approved, [make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 You will be deploying this project onto github pages.

 Follow the instructions outlined by github themselves on [github.io](https://pages.github.com/).
 You need to select `Project site` and `Start from scratch`.
-If you need help, ask during office hours or class on Tuesday.
+If you need help, ask during office hours or class on right away.

 Please note that you will be using a similar process for creating your portfolio later on.